 The ceremony has evolved, as have the awards given (it was once a cigarette lighter!)

 The first Tony Awards were held in the Waldorf-Astoria on Easter Sunday 1947, and 1,000 attendees enjoyed a dinner, dancing and entertainment from stage greats such as Mickey Rooney and Ethel Waters.
 The first and only time the awards were presented without entertainment was in 1966, to observe the passing of Helen Menken, then chairwoman of the American Theater Wing.
-Today, 5,000 gather at Radio City Music Hall for the ceremony and gala production that grows more extravagant each year.
-“We had 150 cast members participating in our opening number last year,” says St. Martin of the Broadway League.
-“Since 2006, we’ve gone from seven performances on the telecast to 15.”
+Today, upwards of 5,000 or more gather for the ceremony and gala production that grows more extravagant each year.

 The actual award has gone through transformations as well.
 Before it became the recognizable “gong”-like medallion statue, the awards were tokens such as money clips, cigarette lighters and compacts.
 In 1949 a contest was held for a new design.
 The current statue — the medallion with comedy and tragedy masks on one side and an image of Antoinette Perry on the other, was the winning entry.